ibmresilient/resilient-community-apps/fn_playbook_utils/README.md

 * _Integration Server Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
 * _System Administrator Guide_: provides the procedure to install, configure and deploy apps.

-The above guides are available on the IBM Documentation website at [ibm.biz/soar-docs](https://ibm.biz/soar-docs).
-On this web page, select your SOAR platform version.
-On the follow-on page, you can find the _Edge Gateway Deployment Guide_, _App Host Deployment Guide_, or _Integration Server Guide_ by expanding **Apps** in the Table of Contents pane.
+The above guides are available on the IBM Knowledge Center at [ibm.biz/resilient-docs](https://ibm.biz/resilient-docs).
+On this web page, select your IBM SOAR platform version.
+On the follow-on page, you can find the _App Host Deployment Guide_ or _Integration Server Guide_ by expanding **SOAR Apps** in the Table of Contents pane.
 The System Administrator Guide is available by expanding **System Administrator**.

 ### Cloud Pak for Security
 If you are deploying to IBM Cloud Pak for Security, the requirements are: